mbruzek/debian-preseed/README.md

 Debian stable release 10 is code named [buster](buster/) that has an [example-preseed.txt](buster/example-preseed.txt) to start with.

+# di-netboot-assistant

+The Debian Installer Netboot Assistant (di-netboot-assistant) software makes it easy to host Debian install images on a system and other systems can use the Pre eXecution Environment (PXE) to boot the Debian installers.

 ## References

 * [Debian Installer Preseed](https://wiki.debian.org/DebianInstaller/Preseed) wiki